Quantitative unique continuation for Robin boundary value problems on $C^{1,1}$ domains: The case when

-\section{The case when $\eta=-\eta_0$}
+\section{The case when $\eta=-\eta_0<0$}

-In this section, we prove Theorem \ref{thm-210208-0351} (b).
-The proof is very similar to that of Theorem \ref{thm-210208-0351} (b).
-The major difference lies in Lemma \ref{lem-210628-1214} for the half space case, where we eliminate the dependence on $M_\eta$ by proving the following. \begin{lemma} For any $r\in(0,1]$, we have
+In this section, we prove Theorem \ref{thm-210208-0351} (B).
+The proof is very similar to that of Theorem \ref{thm-210208-0351} (A).
+The major difference lies in Lemma \ref{lem-210628-1214} for the half space case, where we eliminate the dependence on $M_\eta$ by proving the following lemma.
+Suppose that $u\in W^{1,2}(B_2^+)$ solves \eqref{eqn-21-0706-0210} with $\eta=-\eta_0<0$ and $H, I$ are defined as in \eqref{eqn-210606-1036}. \begin{lemma} For any $r\in(0,1]$, we have

-\end{lemma} \begin{proof}[Proof of Lemma \ref{lem-210713-1058}] Since the proof is almost the same with that of Lemma \ref{lem-210713-1058}, here let us only give a sketch while pointing out the modifications.
+\end{lemma} \begin{proof}[Proof of Lemma \ref{lem-210713-1058}] Since the proof is almost the same with that of Lemma \ref{lem-210628-1214}, here let us only give a sketch while pointing out the modifications.
 Recall the decomposition $I=I_1+I_2+I_3$ in \eqref{eqn-210606-1039}.
 Noting that in this case,

 has a positive integrand, we have $\It_3=I_3$ for the majorants in \eqref{eqn-210713-1102}.

 The computations of $I_2'$ and $I_3'$ in \eqref{eqn-210620-1029-1} and \eqref{eqn-210620-1029-2} stay the same.
 For $I_1'$, the same computation till \eqref{eqn-210714-1201} yields